-Much like high school science fair projects are based on simple principles of physics, solar ovens take some of those same simple principles and turn them into something useful and inexpensive.
+Much like high school science fair projects that are based on simple principles of physics, solar ovens employ some of those same principles to create something useful and efficient.
 People all over the world use the basic concepts of radiation, convection, insulation, and reflection to create solar ovens and cookers that they use to feed themselves and their families when fuel for cooking is hard to find or non-existent.
 And you can too.

 THREE BASIC DESIGNS

 There are three basic designs for solar cookers, box, panel, and parabolic.
-The parabolic is the most expensive and difficult to make as it requires curved surfaces and an apparatus to hang your cooking vessel in to the middle of the solar cooker.
-Box cookers use two boxes, one slightly smaller than the other which serves as a cooking chamber which is heated by solar radiation reflected onto it by reflectors on the outer box.
-Panel cookers take their name from the reflective panels set up around your cooking pot to focus sunlight onto the pot so that it can cook.
+The parabolic is the most expensive and difficult to make as it requires curved surfaces and an apparatus to hang your cooking vessel in the middle of the solar cooker.
+Box cookers use two boxes, one slightly smaller than the other, which serves as a cooking chamber that is heated by solar radiation reflected onto it by reflectors on the outer box.
+Panel cookers take their name from the reflective panels set up around your cooking pot to focus sunlight onto the pot so that it will cook.

 WHAT DOES A SOLAR COOKER NEED?

 In order for you to use a solar cooker effectively you need some prerequisites: